 - Moving further away from the city or popular places to work or study

 - Sharing the rent with someone else – either get someone to move in with you or move into a share house

 - Moving into something a bit older or less well maintained

 - Getting back some of your rent using short term rental services like Airbnb – but make sure you are allowed to do this under your rental agreement

 In the following states, bond is a maximum of 4 times your weekly rental amount:

 - Australian Capital Territory

-- Western Australia – Max 4 weeks rent if the weekly rent is under $1,200.
-For $1,200 or more the bond is negotiated between you and the property manager or landlord.
-A pet bond, max $260 can be requested if the weekly rent is more than $1,200 and the pet is not an assistance dog
+- Western Australia – For rent up to $1200 a week your bond will be a maximum of 4 weeks rent.
+If the rent is more than $1200 a week the the bond is negotiable.
+A pet bond of up $260 can be requested if the weekly rent is more than $1,200 and the pet is not an assistance dog

 - South Australia – For rent up to $250 a week your bond will be a maximum of 4 weeks rent.
 If the rent is over $250 the bond is a maximum of 6 weeks rent